rick-r/marriage-figaro-norway/captions.md

 dissimulando
 scoprir potrò!

-    I'll know how ... but gently!
-    best to hide secrets:
-    by dissembling
-    I can discover it all.

-    [or]

-    I'll...
-But, slowly!
-    First I'll keep quiet, and find out all your secrets.
+    But first I'll find out all your secrets.

 [ fig leaves caravan ]